CHAPTER Eng

 New. #13859, eff 3-26-24

-Eng 403.05 Professional Development Hour
+Eng 403.05 Professional

-development hours shall meet the following criteria:
+Professional development hours shall meet the following criteria:

-(a)
+(a) Continuing

-may include technical, ethical, or managerial content;
+technical, ethical, or managerial content;

-The content of each presentation shall be well organized and presented
+each presentation shall be well organized and presented in a sequential manner;

-There is a provision for individual participant course or program
+provision for individual participant course or program

 registration including information required for record keeping and reporting.